-Latest news about the League
+Latest news about the League and its issues

 SACRAMENTO - LWVC President Helen Hutchison joined Secretary of State Alex Padilla, Assemblymember Lorena Gonzalez Fletcher, and county elections officials from across the state will hold a press conference Tuesday, May 23 in support of AB 668.
 Assembly Bill 668, the Voting Modernization Bond Act of 2018 authored by Assemblymember Gonzalez Fletcher, seeks $450 million to improve California's voting systems.
 The funding would update aging equipment and also modernize how the state conducts elections to improve the voting experience.